WebReflection/stringified-handler/README.md

   methodFn: function (a, b, c) {},
   // arrows are also OK but not normalized for legacy
   methodArr: e => {}
-  // spread operators and defaults are also OK
+  // spread arguments and defaults are also OK
-  // but these are not normalized for legacy
+  // but not normalized for legacy
+  // generators, as well as async function,
+  // are possible too
 });
 ```

 Such object could handle state changes, or delegate to a third parts library, as long as this is already available on the global context, before a user interacts.

-Please note that each property is resolved at declaration time only, mostly to keep it simple and little in size, meaning that changing properties at runtime, after definition, will not be reflected.